Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 3. does a hiatal hernia cause heartburn (reflux)?

 Yes, that is very common the case.
-The hiatal hernia weakens the closing mechanism at the entrance to the stomach because the lower esophageal sphincter is displaced upwards into the chest cavity.
+The hiatal hernia weakens the closing mechanism at the stomach entrance because the lower esophageal sphincter is displaced upwards into the chest cavity.

-This allows stomach acid to easily flow back into the esophagus – resulting in heartburn (reflux).
-In particular, axial sliding hiatal hernias often cause severe heartburn.
+This allows stomach acid to easily flow back into the esophagus, leading to heartburn (reflux).
+The axial sliding hernia, in particular, often causes severe heartburn.

-Many patients first notice their hiatal hernia because they have chronic acid regurgitation.
-With other forms of hernia (paraesophageal), heartburn may be absent; mechanical complaints are then the main focus.
+Many patients first notice their hiatal hernia due to chronic acid regurgitation.
+In other hernia types (paraesophageal), heartburn may be absent, with mechanical symptoms being more prominent.

 Overall: Reflux and hiatal hernia often occur together – up to 90% of people with chronic reflux have a (usually small) hiatal hernia.